activist-org/activist/CONTRIBUTING.md

     # And to stop the containers when you're done working:
     docker compose --env-file .env.dev down

+    # To remove the volumes when the database needs to be reset:
+    docker compose --env-file .env.dev down -v
     ```

 6. You can visit <http://localhost:3000/> to see the development frontend once the container is up and running.
 From there click `View organizations` or `View events` to explore the platform.